 - Resident companies and individuals settle their tax liabilities either by monthly payments, third party withholdings, or a combination of both;

-- The withholding tax payer is required to i) pay the tax withheld to the DZIT within 10 days after the end of the month and ii) to issue a certificate to the payee stating the amount of payment and the tax withheld.
+- The withholding tax payer is required to i) pay tax withheld to the DZIT within 10 days of the month-end and ii) issue a certificate to the payee stating the amount of payment and tax withheld;